Visit Our Shop

 October–December: Play

-The first 3 months are a time for play and exploration, learning new techniques and getting acquainted with a studio practice in this particular setting.
-Curriculum will include technical development workshops, such as weaving, machine knitting, natural dyeing and surface design treatments, as well as professional development topics such as social media, marketing and photography.
+The first 3 months are a time for play and exploration, learning new techniques and getting acquainted with a studio practice in TAC’s studio.
+Curriculum will include technical development workshops, such as weaving, machine knitting, natural dyeing, screen printing and felting.
 These workshops are designed to expose residents to a variety of materials and serve as an introduction to the TAC studio.

 January–March: Research & Concept

 Starting the New Year, residents dive into research and development of their final project for the exhibition.
 Curriculum will include seminars in textile history, conservation, and contemporary craft theory.
 At this time, residents are introduced to their personal mentor, with whom they will work one-on-one to help guide the development and completion of their personal project.
-At the end of this period, residents are expected to present formal project proposals for the final exhibition.
+At the end of this period, residents are expected to present a project proposal that they will develop for the final exhibition.

 April–June: Project Creation

 The last portion of the program is dedicated to project creation and professional development.
 Seminars are based in writing workshops, grant writing, art law, and material sourcing.
-Each cycle culminates in a formal critique, where it is expected that residents present matured concepts and work for the final exhibition.
+Each cycle culminates in a formal critique in June, where it is expected that residents present matured concepts and work for the final exhibition.

 Studio Facilities

-• 24/7 access to personal 8’ x 8’, well-lit space.
-Each space has 3 full walls, including shelving, as well as a “tack” wall.
+• 24/7 access to personal 7’ x 5’, well-lit space.
+Each space has 3 walls with one open, including shelving, as well as a “tack” wall.

-• 24/7 access to TAC studio and equipment (includes floor looms; home and industrial sewing machines; knitting machines; drying rack; utility sink; dye lab for natural and synthetic dyes; dryer; steamer; screen printing facilities which include 3 yardage tables, large exposure unit and washout booth
+• 24/7 access to TAC studio and equipment including floor looms; home sewing machines and sergers; knitting machines; drying rack; utility sink; dye lab for natural and synthetic dyes; dryer; steamer; screen printing facilities which include 3 yardage tables, exposure unit and washout booth

 Additional Benefits